-This chapter specifies a number of message requirements in context of the Issuance binding defined in WS-Trust [WST].
+This chapter specifies message requirements in context of the Issuance binding defined in WS-Trust [WST].
 Note that the general requirements in the previous chapter MUST also be followed.

 Unless described otherwise all message elements and processing rules defined in WS-Trust apply.